wtk34Mods/blunderbuss_ammo/README.md

 # blunderbuss_ammo
- new ammo type for the blunderbuss
+ new ammo type for the blunderbuss makes it op